ualex73/slide/README.md

 - **password** (*Required*): The password of your account with api.goslide.io
 - **scan_interval** (*Optional*): Number of seconds between polls. (default = 30)

+### TO DO

+- Improve error handling
+- Add local API support, when released